Bangor, Gwynedd: Education

 Bangor University and Coleg Menai are located in the city.
-There are a few Secondary schools, these include Ysgol Friars, Ysgol Tryfan and St. Gerard's School.
+There are a few secondary schools, these include Ysgol Friars, Ysgol Tryfan and St. Gerard's School.
 There are also a number of primary and infant schools.
 Ysgol Y Faenol, Ysgol Y Garnedd and Ysgol Cae Top are all primary schools.
+As of 2019 the Coleg Menai sight in Bangor has closed but a new site known as Coleg Menai Parc Menai has opened just off the A55 motorway.

 Hospital

 Ysbyty Gwynedd is located in Bangor in the suburb of Penrhosgarnedd.
 It has 403 beds, making it smaller than the other district general hospitals in Betsi Cadwaladr University Health Board (after Wrexham Maelor Hospital with 568 beds and Glan Clwyd Hospital near Rhyl with 424 beds.

-The former Caernarfon and Anglesey General Hospital operated from 1809 to 1984 in Upper Bangor, on the site now occupied by Morrisons supermarket.
+The former Caernarfon and Anglesey General Hospital operated from 1809 to 1984 in Upper Bangor, on the site now occupied by a Morrisons supermarket.

 Sport

 Bangor has a long-established football team, Bangor City F.C. which currently competes in the Cymru North, the second tier of Welsh football.
 Bangor City won the Welsh Premier League on three occasions (1994, 1995, 2011) and were continuous members of the league from its inception until 2018.
 Bangor City have also won the Welsh Cup eight times, most recently in the 2010 competition.
 Before 1992, they were members of the English football pyramid, peaking with the Northern Premier League title in 1982 and being FA Trophy runners-up in 1984.
-They have also competed in the UEFA Cup Winners' Cup three times (including its final season, 1998–99, before being merged into the UEFA Cup), UEFA Champions League twice, and UEFA Cup five times, though they have not progressed far in any of the European competitions.
+They have also competed in the UEFA Cup Winners' Cup three times (including its final season, 1998–99, before being merged into the UEFA Cup), UEFA Champions League twice and UEFA Cup five times, though they have not progressed far in any of the European competitions.

-Fans wanting to protect football in the city, formed a breakaway club called Bangor 1876 F.C. in the summer of 2019 and on 19 June 2019, the FAW announced the new club had been accepted into the Gwynedd League for the 2019–20 season.
+Fans wanting to protect football in the city, formed a breakaway club called Bangor 1876 F.C. in the summer of 2019 and, on 19 June 2019, the FAW announced the new club had been accepted into the Gwynedd League for the 2019–20 season.

 Bangor is also home to rugby union team Bangor RFC who play in the WRU Division Two North league.
-As well as the city's team, the university boasts a very competitive rugby union team, which won the title in its BUCS league in mid-2016.
+As well as the city's team, the university boasts a very competitive rugby union team, which won the title in its BUCS league in the 2015-16 season and also undefeated in 2022 and 2023.
+The university's rugby team shares a performance and development programme with Rygbi Gogledd Cymru (RGC), who are the regional representative club for the North Wales Rugby Development Region.